cosmos/cosmos-sdk/docs/spec/bank/keepers.md

 The bank module provides three different exported keeper interfaces which can be passed to other modules which need to read or update account balances.
 Modules should use the least-permissive interface which provides the functionality they require.

+Note that you should always review the `bank` module code to ensure that permissions are limited in the way that you expect.

 ### Common Types

 #### Input